 The religion of Greek people is an important aspect of Greek culture.
-The Greek population in mainland Greece and the Greek islands is Christian Orthodox per 98%.
-The religion of the rest of the population is Muslims, Catholic, and Jewish.
+The population in mainland Greece and the Greek islands is Christian Orthodox per 90%.
+The religion of the rest of the population is Muslims, Catholic, Jewish and other minorities.
 Greece and Russia are the only countries to have such a great proportion of the Orthodox population.

 The Orthodox Church forms the third largest branch of Christianity, after the Roman Catholics and the Protestants.
 You will find below information about the history of Orthodox religion in Greece: the founders of the orthodox church, the Schism, the connection with the Greek nation, the separation with the state and other religions in Greece.